-In the process of designing video surveillance systems– our clients are always telling us they need license plate camera recognition at their front entrance, but what they usually mean is license plate capturing.
-Although they’re often used together, these two concepts are distinct.
-License plate camera capturing is the process of recording an image of a license plate, while license plate recognition is the use of that image to identify and search for the plate in a database.
+In the process of designing video surveillance systems – our clients are always telling us they need license plate camera recognition at their front entrance, but what they usually mean is license plate capturing.
+License plate camera capturing is the process of recording an image of a license plate.
+In contrast, license plate recognition uses that image to identify and search for the plate in a database.
 License plate recognition is generally intended to associate a vehicle with a person, especially by law enforcement and private security agencies.

-The below discussion outlines the differences between the two applications, as well as the key factor that determine the success of each.
+The below discussion outlines the differences between the two applications and the key factors determining each method’s success.
 Watch the short video below or continue reading.

 License Plate Capturing